hcvazquez/UFFRemover/experiment/README.md

 #### 8. Test your optimization file

+> Note: Please check that the application has access to the "uff" folder.
+The ajax call will try to load the functions from the root, for example, [AJAX_call]('uff/$_-7697924661507122750048.js').

 To test your optimized file you need to replace in your site the original file with the optimized file.

 For Example: